 Christchurch Canterbury, New Zealand Travel Guide

-Summer (December - February) generally brings warmth and dryness, with temperatures from 15-25°C (59-77°F).
+Summer (December - February) generally brings warmth and dryness, with the weather from 15-25°C (59-77°F).
 Occasional hot, dry "Nor'wester" winds occur.
 Autumn (March - May) offers mild temperatures, typically between 10-20°C (50-68°F), with unambiguous, crisp days.
-Winter (June - August) is cold, with temperatures from 0-10°C (32-50°F), frequent frosts, and occasional snow.
+Winter (June - August) is cold, having temperatures from 0-10°C (32-50°F), frequent frosts, and occasional snow.
 Spring (September - November) weather is variable, having temperatures averaging 8-18°C (46-64°F) and potential for wind and rain.

 December - February